I beg to move,

 My constituency is in the north-west, and it is no surprise to me that earlier in the year the Institute for Public Policy Research North published a report finding that the north has borne the brunt of the Government’s austerity drive.
 We have had a £3.6 billion cut in public spending, while the south has had a £5.1 billion rise in real terms.
 We have seen public sector employment fall by 2.8%, compared with 1.2% in London, and spending on transport rose by more than twice as much in London as in the rest of the country.
 We have seen weekly pay increase by only 2.4%, compared with 3.5% nationally, and the number of jobs that pay less than the living wage has risen by nearly 11%.

 Of course, these cuts have had and continue to have a negative impact on our communities.
 There are now more than 200,000 extra children living in poverty in the north than there were five years ago, meaning that 800,000 children are now living in poor households.
 That is nothing short of a scandal.
-The economy has been growing consistently—very slowly, but consistently—throughout the last five years, so having such an extra number of children growing up in poverty during that period shows that the way the economy is working at the moment does not work for many in the north.
+The economy has been growing consistently—very slowly, but consistently—throughout the last five years, so having such an extra number of children growing up in poverty during that period shows that the economy is not working for many in the north.
 The points that have been made about maintaining, at the very minimum, existing levels of expenditure are absolutely right.
 The budget for the UK shared prosperity fund must match, in real terms, what the EU has been paying, but we need to go much further.
 I am worried about the lack of transparency from the Government about how they are going to adopt this fund, because I believe we have good grounds to be worried.

 Let us take the future high streets fund.
 It is potentially a good initiative, but one that I fear has already been hijacked for party political ends.
 Ellesmere Port put forward what I considered to be a good bid.
 Indeed, the Government seemed to think it was, because when it was rejected in the first round, the Department wrote back a very nice letter to say that it was impressed with the bid and that it was well placed for the second round that would be decided some time next year.
 However, somehow—out of the blue—another round of funding for successful bids was announced only last week.
 Sadly, Ellesmere Port missed out again, but when I saw that the majority of the lucky towns were in Conservative constituencies, I was overcome by a flush of cynicism.
 Could it be that the announcement was entirely connected to secret plans to hold a snap general election?
 I think that subsequent events have borne out my concerns in that area, which is why we cannot trust this Government to allocate these funds in a non-partisan manner.